top of page

 • calming themselves after a trigger

-When researchers talk about children's stress systems, they consistently identify the sympathetic nervous system as responsible for the amped-up physical symptoms — tight fists, red face, hot body—which is normalised by Frizz in my book.
+This isn’t a behaviour problem.
+It’s a developmental fact.
+Fight–flight–freeze is still the default.
+When researchers talk about children's stress systems, they consistently identify the sympathetic nervous system as responsible for the amped-up physical symptoms like tight fists, red face, hot body and nervous tummy, which is normalised by Frizz in my book.
+In kids, this system activates fas, and takes longer to settle.

-Deep breathing isn’t fluffy wellness advice — it’s biologically powerful
+Deep breathing is biologically powerful

 I used to think deep breathing was just a Pinterest idea.
 Then I discovered the physiology.
 And I noticed top athletes incorporating deep breathing into their match day routines.